 Pepys Street, City, London, EC3N 2NU

 The sister hotel to the Mint Hotel Westminster, the Mint Hotel Tower of London opened at the tail end of 2012 making it the seventh City Inn hotel in the UK with further hotels in Birmingham, Bristol, Leeds and Manchester.
 The latest project, immediately adjacent to Fenchurch Street Railway Station in the heart of the historic City of London, is a new-build 583-room hotel near the Tower of London - an ambitious project costing about £150 million.
 The purpose-built hotel is firmly aimed at the four-star corporate market so you get high tech gadgets including an iMac multi media entertainment system in each room which enables free video conferencing, as well as VIP private meeting and dining rooms with outdoor terraces.
 There's a fitness suite, fast check-in kiosks, hot desk areas and several eating and drinking options.
 These range from the City Cafe restaurant, Trinity Lounge street level lounge bar and the SkyLounge roof top bar complete with barbeque area and offering spectacular views of the Tower Of London, The Gherkin and the River Thames.
 Built on the site of the mediaeval Crutched Friars Monastery, Samuel Pepys House, and an 18th century Naval College, the Mint Hotel may well be a new build but it occupies a site with a rich history.

 Mint Hotel Tower of London

 New Hotels in London

-From cheap budget places to stay to luxury 5 star suites see our discounts for hotels, including The Rathbone Hotel London from 62% off.
+From cheap budget places to stay to luxury 5 star hotels see our discounts for hotels, including Hotel Russell London from 54% off.